-Retirement status of full-time Muhlenberg College faculty presently requires attainment of age 60 and 10 years of active service for purposes of health insurance.
-Retirement status is not available to visiting and adjunct faculty members (see 2.4.2).
-Retirement benefits are described in section 5.17 and on the Human Resources webpage.
+Retirement status of full-time Muhlenberg College employees presently requires attainment of age 60 and 10 years of active service for purposes of health insurance.
+Retirement status is not available to members of the adjunct faculty.

 3.13 Phased Retirement